-People sometimes wonder why a personal injury lawyer will choose not to accept a case.
+People sometimes wonder why a personal injury attorney will choose not to accept a case.
 After sustaining injuries, some people mistakenly assume that they have a solid case, but find it difficult to find a lawyer who will take the case.
 If you wish to know why some Barrie law firms will not accept some cases, then you can continue reading this article that presents an overview of the issue.

 - How The Event/Accident Actually Occurred

 One of the initial considerations made by any personal injury lawyer is how the event occurred (how it actually happened).
 To hold another party financially accountable, then the burden of proof lies in the ability to prove that they breached a legal duty.

 To have a viable injury claim, the victim must be capable of proving that he or she sustained injuries due to the fault of the other party.
 Therefore, if you partly contributed to the accident, then some Barrie law firms might actually decline to take on your case.

 - The Injuries Sustained Are Not Serious Enough

 In cases involving personal injury, lawyers will want to know how badly you’re hurt.
 Therefore, if the injuries are not serious or are just minor, it is likely that potential personal injury lawyers will pass on the case, as the monetary compensation will likely be minimal.